tanahmeeedsx/devops-intern-final/README.md

 The container runs:
 ---

 ## 4. CI/CD with GitHub Actions
 Configured GitHub Actions workflow to automatically run tests, execute the Python application, and build/run the Docker image on every push.

-Workflow file:
----

-## 4. CI/CD with GitHub Actions
-Configured GitHub Actions workflow to automatically run tests, execute the Python application, and build/run the Docker image on every push.